Azure-Samples/azure-search-rest-samples/Quickstart-agentic-retrieval/readme.md

 1. If the download is a ZIP file, extract its contents.
 Make sure the files are read-write.

-1. Configure access to the Azure resources and get their endpoints.
+1. Configure access to the Azure resources and get their connection information.

 For connections, we recommend Microsoft Entra ID for authentication and role assignments for authorization.
 Alternatively, you can specify [API keys](https://learn.microsoft.com/azure/search/search-security-api-keys) in your requests.
 [Quickstart: Use agentic retrieval in Azure AI Search](https://learn.microsoft.com/azure/search/search-get-started-agentic-retrieval) provides the full setup instructions.